 Third, a sample of large unions was developed by OTA to provide broad coverage of a wide variety of unions.
 The 1982 sample of unions was based on 11 unions with the largest number of members working for Fortune 500 companies, identified from the 1979 Directory of National Unions and Employees Association published by the U.S. Department of Labor.
 This publication was discontinued in the early 1980s, so no comparable list was available for the 1989 survey.
-A broader sample of unions was desired, in any case, since the 1989 survey had been expanded to include a cross-section of medium and large companies with 1,000 or more employees.
+A broader sample of unions was desired in any case, since the 1989 survey had been expanded to include a cross-section of medium and large companies with 1,000 or more employees.
 Therefore, a sample of 33 large unions was identified by OTA for the 1989 survey.

-Fourth, the 1989 survey added a stratified cross-section sample of large- and medium-sized companies with at least 1,000 employees that did not belong to the Fortune 500 group, to provide results projectable to the universe of companies with 1,000 or more employees.
+Fourth, the 1989 survey added a stratified cross-section sample of large- and medium-sized companies with at least 1,000 employees that did not belong to the Fortune 500 group, to provide results protectable to the universe of companies with 1,000 or more employees.
 Public organizations, such as nonprofit groups and governmental organizations, were excluded.
 The number of employees in the company was defined as the total number of persons employed company-wide in the United States, rather than the number of employees at company headquarters or at a particular establishment.

 The sample of companies with 1,000 or more employees was stratified by company size.
 The sample was divided into four size strata: companies with 10,000 or more employees, companies with 5,000 to 9,999 employees, companies with 2,500 to 4,999 employees, and companies with 1,000 to 2,499 employees.
 Companies were randomly selected within each strata from Dun & Bradstreet lists.
 The final sample consisted of 100 companies with 10,000 or more employees, 100 companies with 5,000 to 9,999 employees, 300 companies with 2,500 to 4,999 employees, and 350 companies with 1,000 to 2,499 employees.
-Such division by size allowed the survey to oversample the largest companies and obtain a relatively high sampling incidence of these firms.
+Such division by size allowed the survey to oversimple the largest companies and obtain a relatively high sampling incidence of these firms.

-Table B-I-Summary of Methodology
+Table A-I-Summary of Methodology

-Samples Sampled in 1989 and 1982.
-Sampled in 1989 and 1982.
-Unions 33 unions in 1989 and 11 unions in 1982.
-Companies with 1,000+ employees 1,000 sampled in 1989.
-Not sampled in 1982.
-Designated respondent Private companies: Design stad seen and set in 4000 and Chief health officer Designated respondent in 1989 and 1982.
-Received version of questionnaire for health officers.
-Chief personnel officer.
-Designated respondent in 1989 only.
-Received different questionnaire version for personnel officers.
-Unions: Union president Designated respondent in 1989 and 1982.
-Followup methodology Reminder letters Remailing guestionnaires Sent in 1989 and 1982. to nonresponders Sent to all nonresponders in 1989 and 1982.
-Telephone followup to All Fortune 500 and utilities in 1989.
+Samples 0 1 1 4000 14000

+Fortune 500 companies

+50 largest utilities Sampled in 1989 and 1982.

+Unions .30 unions in 1989 and 11 unions in 1982.

+Companies with 1,000+

+employees .
+1,000 sampled in 1989.
+Not

+sampled in 1982.

+Designated respondent

+Private companies:

+Designated respondent in 1989 and 1982.

+Received version of questionnaire

+for health officers.

+Chief personnel officer Designated respondent in 1989

+omer personner emiser i i only.

+Received different questionnaire

+version for personnel officers.

+Unions: μ

+Union president Designated respondent in 1989 and 1982.

+Follow-up methodology

+Reminder letters .
+Sent in 1989 and 1982.

+Sent to all nonresponders in 1989

+nonresponders and 1982.

+All Fortune 500 and utilities in

+nonresponders .
+1989.

 Only 200 largest companies in 1982.

+Actual telephone interviews

+with nonresponders to

-Actual telephone inter- views with non- responders to mail Device a last manual in (2000) survey .
+mail survey .
 Done as a last resort in 1989 and 1982.

-SOURCE: Office of Technology Assessment, 1990.
+SOURCE: Office of Technology Assessment, 1991.